-Students in good standing may take any course offered at Swarthmore College on a space-available basis.
+Students in good standing may enroll in most courses offered at Swarthmore College on a space-available basis.
+This does not generally apply to Honors Seminars.
 Students are encouraged to declare their intention to enroll in a Swarthmore course at pregistration.
 Actual registration at Swarthmore does not begin until after Swarthmore's preregistration ends.
 You may also register at the beginning of each semester.

 Once the application is received, Student Administrative Support determines the amount of the travel grant based upon the number of required trips to Philadelphia and whether or not the student is a financial aid recipient.
 In compliance with University policy, students who are not financial aid recipients receive less.
 Awards reflect costs of travel on the Norristown High Speed Line (the 100), unless it is necessary to travel after 5:00pm during the Fall and Winter or after 6:00pm in the Spring.
 If students travel during these later hours, eligible students will be reimbursed at the rate of the regional rail.